 Reptiles Theme – All animals are interesting, but reptiles are especially fascinating!
 Turtles are slow-moving, yet lizards are so fast you can barely catch them.
 This is great for helping to teach motion and speed as well as about the animals themselves.
 If you’re doing a desert or habitat theme, make sure to include them there too!

 Rhyming Theme – There are so many ways you can teach rhyming that having a whole week dedicated to this idea is not only fun, but necessary!
-Rhyming fingerplays can be a great tool to use during this preschool theme.
+Some of our favorites are rhyming stories, rhyming songs, and nursery rhymes, and rhyming fingerplays.

 Robots Theme – Robots are the perfect way to help bring STEM into your classroom.
 Make a robot craft, manipulate nuts and bolts, use robot stickers to count, or build a cardboard robot – there are lots of ways to make a robot theme accessible to preschoolers.
 We love this recycled robots activity!
 Or take a peek at this robot theme lesson plan in the Preschool Teacher 101 store.

 Rocks Theme – Seems like one of my preschoolers always has a pocket full of rocks!
 They can be so interesting.
 Talk about how they are naturally created or use them as a math tool, a great canvas for art and rock painting, or blocks for building and creating.
 Grab a full rock lesson plan from Preschool Teacher 101.

 Science Fair Theme – Do you remember entering a science fair as a child?
 Making a baking soda volcano seems like a rite of passage!
 It is so exciting to not only create a project but share it with your peers.
 This is a great time to introduce public speaking as well as respect for those who are sharing.
 For more science fair fun, check out these simple and fun baking soda and vinegar science experiments that use rockets, balloons, and more!